Andrew Bellatti: Miami Marlins

 On March 2, 2021, Bellati signed with the Tri-City ValleyCats of the Frontier League.
 However, on May 28, Bellatti signed a minor league contract with the Miami Marlins organization.
 He was assigned to the Double-A Pensacola Blue Wahoos and later received a promotion to the Triple-A Jacksonville Jumbo Shrimp, posting a 2.03 ERA in 12 appearances between the two teams.
 On July 19, Bellatti was selected to the active roster.
 That day, he made his first MLB appearance since 2015, but allowed 5 earned runs in an inning and a third against the Washington Nationals.
 Bellatti was designated for assignment by Miami on July 23 after struggling to a 19.29 ERA in 2 appearances.
 Bellatti was sent outright to Triple-A Jacksonville on July 26.
 Bellatti was selected to the 40-man roster on October 1.
 Bellatti elected free agency on October 21.

 Philadelphia Phillies

 On November 19, 2021, Bellatti signed a minor league contract with the Philadelphia Phillies.
 On April 14, 2022, he had his contract purchased from the Triple-A Lehigh Valley IronPigs.
 In the 2022 regular season with the Phillies, he was 4–4 with two saves and a 3.31 ERA in 59 games (one start) over 54.1 innings with 78 strikeouts.

+In 2023, Bellatti pitched in 27 games for the Phillies, registering a 5.11 ERA with 25 strikeouts across 24 2/3 innings of work.
+He was designated for assignment by the Phillies on February 6, 2024.
+Bellatti cleared waivers and was sent outright to Triple–A on February 11.
+In 46 relief outings for Lehigh, he compiled a 4–2 record and 5.48 ERA with 42 strikeouts and 2 saves across 42 2/3 innings pitched.
+Bellatti elected free agency on October 10.

+San Diego Padres

+On March 10, 2025, Bellatti signed a minor league contract with the San Diego Padres.
+In five appearances for the Triple-A El Paso Chihuahuas, he struggled to an 11.57 ERA with five strikeouts across 4 2/3 innings pitched.
+Bellatti was released by the Padres organization on May 7.

+Toros de Tijuana

+On May 16, 2025, Bellatti signed with the Toros de Tijuana of the Mexican League.
+In four appearances for Tijuana, Bellatti struggled to a 6.75 ERA with one strikeout over 2 2/3 innings pitched.

+Bravos de León

+On May 29, 2025, Bellatti, Danny Ortiz, and Phillips Valdéz were traded to the Bravos de León in exchange for Aderlin Rodríguez.
+In 14 appearances for León, he struggled to an 0-1 record and 7.59 ERA with six strikeouts across 10 2/3 innings pitched.
+Bellatti was released by the Bravos on July 10.

+Personal life

+Bellatti is not of Italian descent.
+The name comes from his paternal grandfather who was adopted by a stepfather of Italian descent.
+He is married to Kylee.